SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 firmly - in a way that will not become loose:

-embarrassed - feeling ashamed or shy:
+embarrassed - feeling ashamed or shy: embarrassed about She felt embarrassed about undressing in front of the doctor.
+[ + to infinitive ] I was too embarrassed to admit that I was scared.

 relative - being judged or measured in comparison with something else: